PESTEL analysis of the UK

 Economic factors affecting the UK

 National Living Wage usually increases every year which is extremely useful to support people with low income.
-The current corporation tax rate for company profits is 19% (PwC, 2022).
-However, the rate is going to be 25% for the financial year beginning 1 April 2023.
+The current corporation tax rate for company profits is 25% (PwC, 2024).
+According to many analysts, this increased tax rate may affect small and medium sized businesses a lot.

-The UK attracts millions of tourists every year.
+The UK attracts millions of tourists every year to visit historic monuments.
 Likewise, a huge number of international students come to the country every year and contribute to the economy significantly.

 The UK is home to a number of world-class hotels and resorts.
 It is a major destination for luxury and boutique shopping.
 It also offers great shopping experience for budget-conscious customers.